Tech leads Wall Street higher, Amazon and retail stocks gain

 The S&P posted 35 new 52-week highs and 1 new low; the Nasdaq recorded 120 new highs and 21 new lows.

+(This version of the story corrects second paragraph to say indexes "posted weekly gains" for the first week in three instead of "ended higher")

-(Reporting by Tanya Agrawal and Rama Venkat Raman; Editing by Savio D'Souza)
+(Reporting by Tanya Agrawal and Rama Venkat Raman; Editing by Andrew Hay and Bill Trott)